MiczFlor/RPi-Jukebox-RFID/README.md

 Here is a list of equipment needed.
 You can find a lot second hand online (save money and the planet).
 The links below lead to Amazon, not at all because I want to support them, but because their PartnerNet program helps to support the Phoniebox maintenance (a little bit...).

+> [!NOTE]
-Note: depending on individual projects, the hardware requirements vary.
+> Depending on individual projects, the hardware requirements vary.

 ### Raspberry Pi